birgitstrackenbrock/dita13.lc.extra-interactions/README.md

 ## Schema roadmap

-Some more interactions: upload, crossword, graphicGapTextEntry
+Some more interactions: upload, crossword, graphicGapTextEntry (combination of graphicGapMatch and textEntry) Furthermore the gapMatch has to be changed so that the same answer in different gaps is possible.

 ## License